Dainard Paulson: Professional career

 Paulson was not selected in either the AFL or National Football League (NFL) drafts in 1961.
 In 1961, he was signed as a free agent by the AFL's New York Titans (renamed the New York Jets in 1963).
 As a rookie, Paulson started at free safety for the Titans under head coach Sammy Baugh.
 Paulson was not a great tailback in college, but Baugh considered Paulson a hard hitter on the defensive side, and his top defensive back with the Titans.
 He started all 14 games that season, with one interception.

 In 1962, he again started all 14 games; but new coach Bulldog Turner used Paulson at cornerback as well as safety.
 He had three interceptions, and also punted three times that season.
 In 1963, future Hall of Fame coach Weeb Ewbank became the Jets head coach.
 Ewbank started Paulson in 13 games between cornerback and safety, and he had six interceptions.
 He was tied for sixth in the AFL in interceptions that year.

 He was a Jets captain from 1964 to 1966.
 In 1964, he started 14 games at strong safety for the Jets.
 Paulson led the AFL with 12 interceptions.
 His 12 interceptions tied Fred Glick (12 in 1963) for the most interceptions in a season in the AFL's entire 10-year history.
 On November 29, he intercepted a pass by future Hall of Fame quarterback Len Dawson and returned it 32 yards for a touchdown, in a 27–14 victory over the Kansas City Chiefs.
 He also had three fumble recoveries that season.
 His teammate Bill Baird who played cornerback and free safety had eight interceptions that season, fourth best in the AFL.

 In 1964, Paulson was selected to play in the AFL All-Star Game.
-He was named first-team All-AFL by the AFL, Newspaper Enterprise Association (NEA) and United Press International (UPI); and second-team All-AFL by the Associated Press.
+He was named first-team All-AFL by The Sporting News, Newspaper Enterprise Association (NEA) and United Press International (UPI); and second-team All-AFL by the Associated Press.
 In an NEA poll for each team's Third Down Trophy winner, the 1964 Jets' players chose Paulson as their most valuable player.